sp0ok3r/CSGSITools/README.md

 * http://steamcommunity.com/profiles/76561198041931474

 ### Features
-* When Round Live focus on csgo process automatically
+* When Round is Live and csgo window process is closed, it will open back up automatically
-* When Round Freeze Time focus on csgo process automatically
+* When Round is in Freeze Time and csgo window process is closed, it will open back up automatically
 * Change current steam friends state

 Lazy Bois Club